breuner/elbencho/tools/slurm-examples.md

 Elbencho can be used with the Slurm Workload Manager in [interactive mode](#interactive-mode) or in [batch mode](#batch-mode).
 Interactive mode has the advantage that you can see live statistics during the benchmark.

 > **_NOTE:_** For the examples below, we assume that the elbencho rpm or deb package is installed on all nodes, so that we don't need to provide a path to elbencho.
-Alternative, you could build and run it from a git checkout in your shared home directory or use the `sbcast` command to transfer the executable from your job submission node to all allocated nodes of a job.
+Alternatively, you could build and run it from a git checkout in your shared home directory or use the `sbcast` command to transfer the executable from your job submission node to all allocated nodes of a job.

 > **_NOTE:_** If the examples below don't work for you because your Slurm configuration doesn't allow processes to daemonize into the background and you get "Communication error in preparation phase: Connection refused", then check out Glenn Lockwood's alternative elbencho slurm example [here](https://www.glennklockwood.com/benchmarks/elbencho.html).